metamn/beat/code/pages/design-systems-are-a-cultural-challenge/design-systems-are-a-cultural-challenge.md

 Creating user interfaces and experiences is getting more interesting and satisfactory with these new changes in technology and methodology.

 The learning curve can be sometimes steep <sup id="footnote--1">[1](#footnotes--1)</sup>.
 Both for the designer, the developer, and for the management.
-New skills, new kind of decision making are required.
+New skills, new kind of decision-making are required.

 Like responsive design ten years ago &mdash; design systems are revolutionary.